GraemeMalcolm/data-stuff/02-batch-stream.md

 6. The results of stream processing may also be persisted in the analytical data store to support historical analysis.
 7. Analytical and visualization tools are used to present and explore the real-time and historical data.

+> [!NOTE]
-> **Note**: Commonly used solution architectures for combined batch and stream data processing include *lambda* and *delta* architectures.
+> Commonly used solution architectures for combined batch and stream data processing include *lambda* and *delta* architectures.
 Details of these architectures are beyond the scope of this course, but they incorporate technologies for both large-scale batch data processing and real-time stream processing to create an end-to-end analytical solution.